http://graphql.org/learn

 union SearchResult = Human | Droid

-Input types looks exactly the same as regular object types with keyword input
+Input types looks exactly the same as regular object types with keyword input.

 They are used as arguments in mutations